 - Curl up by the fire with a hot cup of cocoa made possible by these red and green Christmas Hot Cocoa Bombs Recipe!

 - Foolproof Christmas Nougat candy will remind you of growing up at Grandma’s house!

 - Not all holiday recipes are sweet-filled.
-Try this Christmas Tree Pull Apart Bread for a recipe that is savory and perfect for a large meal.
+Try this Christmas Tree Pull Apart Bread for a savory recipe that is perfect for a large meal.

 - You won’t believe how easy cream cheese mints are to make at home.

 - Need something quick and easy to bring to an office party?
 Christmas Marshmallow Fluff Dip made with candy canes will do the trick.

 Let Them Harden Completely: Before storing, ensure the chocolate is completely set and firm to the touch.